taniarascia/taniarascia.com/content/posts/2019-09-25-developer-blogs-to-follow-2019.md

 - [ahmadawais.com](https://ahmadawais.com/)

 I've recently discovered Ahmad, and he has an some extremely impressive credentials.
-If there's a list or committee in web deelopment, he's probably on it or associated with it - Google Developer Expert, Node.js Committee Member, WordPress Core Developer, to name a few.
+If there's a list or committee in web development, he's probably on it or associated with it - Google Developer Expert, Node.js Committee Member, WordPress Core Developer, to name a few.
 He also made a popular code theme, [Shades of Purple](https://github.com/ahmadawais/shades-of-purple-vscode)...but I'll never switch from [New Moon](https://github.com/taniarascia/new-moon)!

 I'm sure I've forgotten a ton, but I wanted to get a little list out of the ones that came to my head.